awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-webhooks-create-cfn.md

 1. Use the `AWS::CodePipeline::Webhook` AWS CloudFormation resource to add a webhook\.
 **Note**
-The `TargetAction` you specify must match the `Name` property of the source action defined in the pipeline\.
+* The `TargetAction` you specify must match the `Name` property of the source action defined in the pipeline\.
+* If `RegisterWithThirdParty` is set to `true` the user associated to the `OAuthToken` below must have owner privileges for an organization or admin privilegs for the target repository.
+For more detail see [https://help\.github\.com/articles/about-webhooks/](https://help.github.com/articles/about-webhooks/)\.

 ------
 #### [ YAML ]